mozilla-services/megaphone/README.md

 ## Authorization

 All calls to Megaphone (minus the Dockerflow Status Checks) require authorization.
-Authorization is specified by the `Authorization` header via Bearer tokens specified in the application's configurtion.
+Authorization is specified by the `Authorization` header via Bearer tokens specified in the application's configuration.

 e.g.